USEPA/egrid/README.md

 The data used to create the PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emission rates data are EPA and EIA electricity data, NEI emissions data, an NEI-EIA facility and unit identifier crosswalk, and the eGRID production model dataset.
 EPA and EIA data are acquired in the same way as the production model while NEI emissions data and NEI-EIA crosswalk data are provided directly from the EPA.

+### Web updates

+The web updates are structured as follows:

+-   `scripts/2b_web_updates`: scripts to create the eGRID Data Explorer files and

+-   `data/2b_web_updates`: outputs from each of the scripts for the eGRID Data Explorer files and the Frequently Asked Questions Global Warming Potential table.

 ## Creating eGRID

 ### Production model